 Why?
 I have no clue.
 I swear I did not express the above mentioned thoughts about the BFF’s out loud.

-Yogini then instructed us to slowly stand and turn to the left.
+Yogini then instructs us to slowly stand straight and to turn to the left.

-As I did this, Ms. Question Mark turned her head and whispered, “I was asking a serious question about flatulence.
+As I experience head rush, standing straight, Ms. Question Mark turned to me and whispered, “I was asking a serious question about flatulence.
 You didn’t have to be sarcastic with your pain in the ass remark.”

 That’s what she was asking about?